First Timer’s Guide

 What’s a subscriber and why are they so special?

-Subscribers, or “season ticket holders” as they are known to our friends in the sports world, are the BPO’s most loyal and valuable patrons, who are savvy to know that purchasing a ticket package affords them an array of benefits including:
+Subscribers, or “season ticket holders” as they are known to our friends in the sports world, are the BPO’s most loyal and valuable patrons.
+They are savvy to know that purchasing a subscription package affords them an array of benefits including:

 - Savings – Subscribing automatically saves you money over the general single ticket prices.
 In fact, you can save up to 20% or more on single ticket prices by becoming a subscriber, and you can even add on additional tickets for friends and family when you need it.
 The savings continues on those tickets, too!